 \section{Abstract}

-The second-order properties of the training loss have a massive impact on the optimization dynamics of deep learning models. \citet{goldilocks} discovered that a high positive curvature and local convexity of the loss Hessian are associated with highly trainable initial points located in a region coined the ``Goldilocks zone''.
+The second-order properties of the training loss have a massive impact on the optimization dynamics of deep learning models. \citet{goldilocks} discovered that a large excess of positive curvature and local convexity of the loss Hessian is associated with highly trainable initial points located in a region coined the ``Goldilocks zone''.
 Only a handful of subsequent studies touched upon this relationship, so it remains largely unexplained.
 In this paper, we present a rigorous and comprehensive analysis of the Goldilocks zone for homogeneous neural networks.
-In particular, we derive the fundamental condition resulting in non-zero positive curvature of the loss Hessian and argue that it is only incidentally related to the initialization norm, contrary to prior beliefs.
-Further, we relate high positive curvature to model confidence, low initial loss, and a previously unknown type of vanishing cross-entropy loss gradient.
-To understand the importance of positive curvature for trainability of deep networks, we optimize both fully-connected and convolutional architectures outside the Goldilocks zone and analyze the emergent behaviors.
-We find that strong model performance is not necessarily aligned with the Goldilocks zone, which questions the practical significance of this concept.
+In particular, we derive the fundamental condition resulting in excess of positive curvature of the loss, explaining and refining its conventionally accepted connection to the initialization norm.
+Further, we relate the excess of positive curvature to model confidence, low initial loss, and a previously unknown type of vanishing cross-entropy loss gradient.
+To understand the importance of excessive positive curvature for trainability of deep networks, we optimize fully-connected and convolutional architectures outside the Goldilocks zone and analyze the emergent behaviors.
+We find that strong model performance is not perfectly aligned with the Goldilocks zone, calling for further research into this relationship.